PatrickKyei/exception/_posts/2022-11-19-it-automation-with-python-coursera.md

 categories: [Technical, Automation]
 tags: [technical, it automation, projects]     # TAG names should always be lowercase
 ---
-> I will document this properly in the proper time.
+> I will document this properly in the appropriate time.

 *[Documentation repo](https://github.com/PatrickKyei/google-it-automation-module)*